 • 45 Credits Completed

 1. How am I doing?
-If you’re doing okay, good for you!
+If you’re doing okay, that's great.
 If you felt overwhelmed with work, consider taking fewer credits next semester.
 If you weren’t successful in a course, consider repeating it.

 3. Have I started my math and science requirements?
 Don’t put them off, as they are often sequenced and you won’t be able to “cram” them all in before you graduate.